erik78se/blowout-progress-server/README.md

 # blowout-progress-server
-Progress server using the borderlandblowout (api-server)
+Progress server - using the blowout-api-server

-It will start an example web server at http://localhost:5001/ showing status of the api-server
+It will start a web server at http://localhost:5001/ showing status of the api-server

 You need to have a running api-server first.
 For testing, start it at the same server or configure the snap after install